Gichimu/giphy-the-angular-workshop/README.md

-# Angular week 2 Live Coding Workshop
+# Intro to Angular Workshop
-- This was a live coding session to do a recap on some of the content the students covered in angular  CLI week 2.
+- Angular CLI workshop I did  with some students in Moringa School.
+-

 ## Discussed Topics
+- Intro to how the Internet works(http).
 - Introduction to consuming simple REST APIs.
 - Introduction to Routing Module .
 - Introduction to Dependency Injection and Services.
-- Introduction to HttpModule & HttpClient using promises.
+- Introduction to HttpClient using promises.
 - Passing parameters to routes

 ## Giphy API